-Of course, in a long period, a lot of these things, we weren't concerned with at all at the time and afterwards historically they become very important.
+Of course, in a long view, a lot of these things we weren't concerned with at all at the time, and afterwards, historically, they became very important.

 Pogue: And the danger is that people read back things into it that weren't there.

-People would not be interested in reading it, but I think it would be very important in any book covering a war over a long period ever so often to resume the status of public opinion at the time.
-You take a lot of our negotiations.
-Well you can't negotiate without any strength at all.
-You don't walk up and slap a man in the faced if you haven't any way of protecting yourself.
-You may feel the thing, but you have to be very judicious about it.
-As you become strong, your attitude will become quite different.
+People would not be interested in reading it, but I think it would be very important in any book covering a war of a long period ever so often to resumé the status of public opinion at the time.
+You take lots of our negotiations.
+Well, you can't negotiate without any strength at all.
+You don't walk up and slap a man in the face if you haven't any way of protecting yourself.
+You may feel the thing, but you've got to be very judicious about it.
+As you become strong, your attitude can be quite different.

-That was very much the case in relation to the Soviets apropos of Korea.
-We just hand nothing there at one time.
-And we were speaking without backing.
-We couldn't get enough-MacArthur was having to put men into battle of Korean birth with only three or four weeks training.
+That was very much the case in relation to the Soviets apropos Korea.
+We just had nothing there at one time and we were speaking without backing.
+We couldn't get enough.
+MacArthur was having to put men into battle, of Korean birth, with only three or four weeks' training.
 We were taking over a year to get a division and he was making those divisions in thirty days.
 Well, we were speaking from weakness and it had to be judged in that relationship.
-When we got, as the strength developed which was about 1952-not before that-real strength began to develop-then our attitude towards the Soviets could be very much more frankly stated publicly and certainly privately-because we were acquiring great power, where before that we just had literally none in '50 and '51.
-By the time it got to '53 and '54 we were a very powerful country.
+When we got-as the strength developed which was about 1952, not before that-real strength began to develop, then our attitude towards the Soviets could be very much more frankly stated publicly and certainly privately, because we were acquiring great power, where before that we just had literally none in '50 and '51.
+By the time it got to '53 and '54, we were a very powerful country.

-Pogue: That was the case, for example, with Neville Chamberlain and his appearement policy.
+Pogue: That was the case, for example, with Neville Chamberlain and his appeasement policy.
 He just did not have any strength back at Munich, did he?

-No they didn't have anything.
+No, they didn't have anything.
 We tried not to appease, but just to go easy.
-(Chuckles).
-We didn't attack.
+[Chuckles] We didn't attack.
 We were playing for time all the time.
-But there is a great difference in the way you talk if you have any wisdom at all when you have nothing and straight appeasement is unfortunate.
-But I think there should be brief resumes of the state of public opinion at various stages.
-You take the state of public opinion just at the time they almost legislated the army out of existence; they only saved it by one vote.
-I find that people have forgotten all about that-Mr. Roosevelt's problem with the Middle West-the Bible Belt--and all those things.
+But there is a great difference in the way you talk, if you got any wisdom at all, when you have nothing and straight appeasement is unfortunate.
+But I think there should be brief resumés of the state of public opinion at various stages.

+You take the state of public opinion just at the time they almost legislated the army out of existence.
+They only saved it by one vote.
+I find that people have forgotten all about that-Mr. Roosevelt's problem with the Middle West, the Bible Belt, and all those things.
 Very, very difficult.
 You couldn't handle that at all the way you might have two years later.